 As part of the 2012 summer jobs program, more than half of the participants attended the Ice House Entrepreneurship Training program to learn more about business, starting your own business and thinking like an entrepreneur.
 Louisville is the first city in the nation to use the program with youth at this level.

 The Mayor's Ice House Entrepreneurial Competition was created as the culminating event to encourage the youth to devise a business plan, pitch it to local entrepreneurs and compete for cash awards to launch their businesses.
 Click here to read about the competition and see the winners.

 Also in 2012, KentuckianaWorks and Jefferson Community and Technical College (JCTC) partnered to offer the SummerWorks2012 Scholarship competition.
 SummerWorks participants competed for a two-year tuition scholarship to JCTC, valued at nearly $7,000.
 Click here to read about Allison Hershel, the KentuckianaWorks:SummerWorks2012 Scholarship winner.

-Mayor Fischer is expanding The Mayor's SummerWorks Program for 2013 to put 800 young people to work this summer in jobs that will increase their skills and prepare them for the workforce.
+Mayor Fischer announced that The Mayor's SummerWorks Program for 2013 put 1,500 young people to work this summer in jobs that will increase their skills and prepare them for the workforce.
+Click here to see photos from the news conference where he made the announcement.
 Click here to watch a video where youth, donors and employers talk about the value of this program to the community.

 If you are interested in hiring youth or donating to The Mayor's SummerWorks Program, please contact Michael Gritton, executive director of KentuckianaWorks, by phone at (502) 574-3069 or by email at Michael.Gritton@kentuckianaworks.org.
 You can send donations to the KentuckianaWorks Foundation, 410 West Chestnut Street, Suite 200, Louisville, KY 40202.